by Mary Kay Seales

 4. Elect people to office that don’t have their heads in the sand about global warming and other environmental issues.
 We don’t have any time to waste on politicians who don’t believe in global warming or think it’s a non-issue, something to put on the back burner.
 Other issues will quickly cease to matter if the planet dies.

 5. Go see it with your own eyes.
 Take your children.
 Make them fall in love with the oceans.
 If you can afford it, send them on a semester-at-sea program, go to Bora Bora and Tuvalu and Fiji, and other islands that are endangered, and take lots and lots of photographs.
-We all need to feel the pain of this loss for ourself.
+We all need to feel the pain of this loss for ourselves.

 These beautiful places need, at the very least, to be documented in their glory for the aliens who will find them later.
 “Gee, this place used to be incredibly beautiful,” they’ll say.